3 minutes

 \[P(2) = P(3) = ... = P(2n) = \frac{1}{2n-1}\]

-Which means by replacing each probability by its components:
+Which means by replacing each probability with its components:

 \[p_1 q_1 = p_1 q_2 + p_2 q_1 = ... = p_n q_n = \frac{1}{2n-1}\]